 It also must contain the street address of the partnership’s chief executive office and, if different, the street address where the partnership is located.

 Additionally it must state that the partnership elects to be a limited liability partnership and an effective date.
-The only cost associated with creation is the state filing fee.

 In addition to the original documents for the creation of the LLP, all LLPs that do business in the state of Florida must file an annual report in the office of the secretary of state.